 Do you find yourself wishing you could be online when you’re doing something else?
 That craving indicates an unhealthy obsession.
 Even if you crave a good online activity, like chatting with a friend, you may have an addiction to the Internet if the only thing you can think about is getting online.

 7. Feeling Guilty or Ashamed About Your Internet Usage

 Do you ever feel guilty or ashamed about the amount of time you’ve spent online?
 According to New York University psychologists, guilt can be positive.
 Ideally, it pinpoints areas where you need to improve and motivates you to do better.
 Instead of embracing your guilt or shame and going on with life as usual, take action to make things better.

 If you recognize these signs in yourself or a loved one, I encourage you to enroll in rehab.
 Life is too short to spend it glued to the computer.
-Allow a professional counselor to help you address the causes of your Internet addiction, change your habits, and develop a healthy relationship with technology.
+Allow professional addiction therapy services to help you address the causes of your Internet addiction, change your habits, and develop a healthy relationship with technology.

 By Angela Lambert